Bloomington, Illinois: Parks and recreation

 The Bloomington Parks & Recreation Department is composed of four divisions: Parks, Recreation, Golf, and the Miller Park Zoo.
 The department maintains over 1100 acre of land including 44 park sites and three golf courses.
 These facilities often contain water spray parks, elaborate playgrounds, miniature golf, baseball/softball diamonds, soccer fields, cricket grounds, and lighted tennis courts.
 Outdoor public swimming pools are at O'Neil Park and Holiday Park.

 Miller Park Zoo offers many exhibits and zookeeper interaction opportunities.
 Zoo inhabitants include a Sumatran tiger, river otter, Galapagos tortoise, Amur leopard, sun bears, reindeer, sea lion, red pandas, lemus, bald eagles, pallas cats and red wolves.
 The zoo features many exhibits including Wallaby WalkAbout, ZooLab, Children's Zoo, Animals of Asia, and the Katthoefer Animal Building.
 The Zoo's newest exhibit is the Tropical America Rainforest.

 The Bloomington-Normal Constitution Trail is a 24 mi trail that operates on dedicated right-of-way through much of the city.
 The north–south segment of the trail follows the abandoned Illinois Central Gulf railroad from Kerrick Road in Normal to Grove Street in Bloomington.
 The east–west segment intersects the north segment at Normal City Hall Annex and continues east to Towanda-Barnes Road.
 The Liberty Branch begins at Commerce Drive and ends at Old Farm Lakes Subdivision.
 The Freedom Branch begins at Lincoln Street and ends at Route 9 West.
 The trail is open to walkers, runners, in-line skaters, skateboarders, cyclists, wheelchair users, and other non-motorized forms of transportation.
 During winter months, it is not cleared of snow, and is available to skiers; weather permitting.

 The Genevieve Green Gardens at Ewing Cultural Center were dedicated in 2007 as part of the Illinois State University's 150th anniversary celebration.
 Several architects and landscape designers contributed to the extensive project of creating the gardens, including input from Bruce V. Green, an avid gardener whose $5.2 million donation spearheaded the project.
 The gardens include a public entry that directs visitors to a formal plaza, the entrance to the manor, a grass patio, theater walk with a widened walkway, and additional plantings.

 The Bloomington Ice Center is an indoor public ice skating facility operated by the Bloomington Parks & Recreation Department.
 The facility offers ice skating lessons, public skating sessions, a comprehensive hockey program, learn to curl and curling leagues, skate rental, and a concessions stand.

 Sports

 Hockey

 Bloomington has been home to multiple minor league and semiprofessional hockey teams throughout the years.
 The first being the Bloomington PrairieThunder from 2006 to 2011.
 Bloomington was then home to the Bloomington Blaze and Bloomington Thunder (SPHL) from 2011 to 2014.
 Then from 2014 to 2019 Bloomington was the home of the Central Illinois Flying Aces who played in the United States Hockey League.
-Starting in 2024 Bloomington became the home of the Bloomington Bison who play in the ECHL and are the affiliate of the New York Rangers of the NHL.
+Starting in 2024 Bloomington became the home of the Bloomington Bison who play in the ECHL and are the affiliate of the Winnipeg Jets of the NHL.